IbrahimaST/IbrahimaST/README.md

 ###

-<p align="left">📚 Sophomore at Northeastern University, majoring in Computer Science and Design.<br>⚙️ 2x SWE Intern @ Liberty Mutual<br>🏆 Hackathon winner @ JP Morgan Chase<br>💡 Currently working on side-projects, upskilling, and looking for meaningful ways to apply what I learn.</p>
+<p align="left">📚 Sophomore at Northeastern University, majoring in Computer Science and Design.<br>⚙️ 2x SWE Intern @ Liberty Mutual<br>🏆 Hackathon winner @ JP Morgan Chase, Capital One BHTS<br>💡 Currently working on side-projects, upskilling, and looking for meaningful ways to apply what I learn.</p>

 ###